 In the immediate hours and days following a traumatic brain injury, the best treatment option is to take it easy.
-Resting your brain means really turning off everything that will stimulate your mind and to simply relax.
-This means avoiding television, not reading, avoiding intense music, conversation and too much movement.
+Resting your brain means turning off everything that will stimulate your mind and simply relaxing.
+This means avoiding television, not reading, avoiding intense music, conversation, and too much movement.
 This may not sound like a very entertaining time, but this is what your brain needs to recover.
 Just like you’d put your feet up for a day or two after injuring your ankle, you need to give your brain time to rest and recover after an injury.

 During this time, it isn’t likely that you’ll be referred to concussion therapy.
-The important thing is to check in with your doctor for treatment and to have your brain injury assessed, and then to follow post-concussion protocols to give your brain a chance to bounce back.
-During this time, rest is absolutely the best way to cope with the uncomfortable symptoms that happen with a concussion, which include vomiting, confusion, weakness and headaches.
+The important thing is to check in with your doctor for treatment and to have your brain injury assessed, and then follow post-concussion protocols to give your brain a chance to bounce back.
+Rest is absolutely the best way to deal with the uncomfortable symptoms that happen with a concussion, which include vomiting, confusion, weakness, and headaches.

-After several days, if the symptoms of a brain injury haven’t subsided, then physiotherapy is recommended.
+If the symptoms have dissipated after a few days, physiotherapy is recommended.
 Seeking out concussion therapy early on can prevent long-term issues and help you experience a quicker return to normalcy.